dhannywi/COE332/homework03/README.md

 The scripts was created using <b>Python 3.8.10</b>, please ensure that you have the same version or higher when running the scripts.
 You can download Python <a href= "https://www.python.org/">here</a>.
 The scripts utilizes the following libraries:
 * `json`
 * `math`
-* `requests` -- please install library prior to running the code by executing the following command on your terminal: `pip3 install --user requests`
+* `requests` -- Install the library prior to running the scripts by executing `pip3 install --user requests` on your terminal
 <br>

 ### Executing program